Learn more about Carson-Newman's online BSN to nurse practitioner program.

 Here are the physical activities the Centers for Disease Control & Prevention (CDC) recommends for every American:

-- 150 Minutes or More of Moderate-Intensity Aerobics: Any movement that elevates your heart rate and makes you sweat counts.
+- 30 Minutes or More of Moderate-Intensity Aerobics 5 times a week: Any movement that elevates your heart rate and makes you sweat counts.
 Try playing tennis or water aerobics or everyday activities like brisk walking or mowing the lawn.

 - At Least Two Muscle-Strengthening Sessions: Strength training should make your muscles work harder than usual.
 Examples are weight-lifting, bodyweight exercises, yoga, and heavy gardening.